safafa/math-magicians/README.md

-# Math-magicians Project SETUP
+# Math-magicians

-Math-magicians is a React web application that allows users to do math operations.
+Math-magicians is a React SPA that allows users to do simple math operations and read a random math-related quote.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites